Etsy Payment Reserve Explained — How It Works & What Sellers Need to Know

 Reserves can affect sellers differently:

-• Small sellers: May feel the pinch more because they operate on tight margins.
+- Small sellers: Feel the impact more because they operate on tight margins.

-• High-volume sellers: Often have more cash flow to absorb delays.
+- High-volume sellers: Often have more cash flow and can absorb delays.

-• Print-on-demand (POD) sellers: Especially vulnerable because POD providers typically charge at order time — meaning sellers must front fulfillment costs before Etsy releases reserved funds.
+- Print-on-Demand (POD) sellers: Especially vulnerable because POD providers usually charge at order time — meaning you must pay for fulfillment before Etsy releases reserved funds.

 Why Print-on-Demand sellers should care